 For NRIs and PIOs, an Indian engineering degree is a great buy on management quota.
 Better to get admitted in a big city like Mumbai, Pune, Vashi, Nashik and so on.
 That reduces the jealousy factor a little bit and reduces culture shock.

-Anyone above 150 CET score and even around 145 should have a great chance.
+Anyone with a good CET score will have a great chance to get admission where they want.
 If you have a low score, you might get a call after the school year begins.
 As per last year, folks with CET score in the 40s were called for interview.
-Make sure you get counselling and plan for a late admission.
-BSc is a good waiting place if you are expecting delayed admission.
+Make sure you get counseling and plan for a late admission.
+BSc Physics or Maths are good waiting places if you are expecting delayed admission.
 Worst case; try CET exam again next year.
 With your BSc Physics, Chemistry knowledge, you can crack it more easily the next year, if you so desire.
-Plus the education will help you in your First year too; the Physics is the same.
+Plus the education will help you in your First year too; the Physics courses are the same and the Mechanics stuffs will be familiar too.
+All countries of the world are looking for Engineers without any doubt, make sure you have that degree!

-India - Andhra Pradesh - Arunachal Pradesh - Assam - Bihar - Chhattisgarh - Goa - Gujarat - Haryana - Himachal Pradesh - Jammu Kashmir - Jharkhand - Karnataka - Kerala - Maharashtra - Manipur - Meghalaya - Mizoram - Madhya Pradesh - Nagaland - New Delhi - Orissa - Punjab - Rajasthan - Sikkim - Tamil Nadu - Tripura - Uttarakhand - Uttar Pradesh - West Bengal - State Search Engines - Prayer Book - India map - Home Page
+India - Andhra Pradesh - Arunachal Pradesh - Assam - Bihar - Chhattisgarh - Goa - Gujarat - Haryana - Himachal Pradesh - Jammu Kashmir - Jharkhand - Karnataka - Kerala - Maharashtra - Manipur - Meghalaya - Mizoram - Madhya Pradesh - Nagaland - New Delhi - Odisha - Puducherry - Punjab - Rajasthan - Sikkim - Tamil Nadu - Tripura - Uttarakhand - Uttar Pradesh - West Bengal - Prayer Book - India map - Home Page